Nightsee/FTI-Crossplane/lambda functions/FunctionURL.README.md

 # Managing AWS Lambda Function URLs with Crossplane
-This guide focuses on the FunctionURL resource, which is used to create and manage AWS Lambda Function URLs.
+This document focuses on the FunctionURL resource, which is used to create and manage AWS Lambda Function URLs.
 AWS Lambda Function URLs provide a dedicated HTTP(S) endpoint for invoking a Lambda direclty over HTTP.

 ## Prequisites
 - kubernetes cluster with crossplane and kubectl installed.